woodystock/learner-materials-react-props-and-state/activities/activity-5.md

 Note: you don't have to call props 'props'.
 In fact, depending on the data or 'properties' that you're passing, it might be better you choose a more suitable name.
 Other things we might want to call our props in this example could be `CatCard cat={cat} />` or `CatCard data={cat} />`.
 But we'll leave it as `props` for now so you can remember the lingo.

-# Step 2 - Receiving Props
+# Step 2 - Receiving Properties

 In `CatCard.js` update the CatCard functions parameters to receive some delicious 'props'